kayakr/islandora_tokens/README.md

 will be available wherever tokens are used.

- * When used in conjunction with Metatag module, tokens such as [node:media_thumbnail_image:url] can be used for metatags like twitter: image.
+ * When used in conjunction with Metatag module, tokens such as [node:media_thumbnail_image:url] can be used for metatags like twitter:image.

 MAINTAINERS